ReactiveX/RxCpp/README.md

 Creating and Subscribing to Simple Observable Sequences Querying Observable Collections using LINQ Operators

-This section describes how you can create and subscribe to an observable sequence, convert an existing C%2B%2B event into a sequence and query it.
+This section describes how you can create and subscribe to an observable sequence, convert an existing C++ event into a sequence and query it.

 ### In This Section